 Multi-well data load from various standard sources.
 QA/QC and wells pre-selection, grouping and normalization.
 Flow regime identification

 and characterization.
 Decline Curve Analysis.
 Selection of representative wells for detailed analysis.

-Rate Transient Analysis (RTA) - Topaze NL
+Rate Transient Analysis (RTA) - Topaze

 Use of surface rate and pressure data, correction to datum, handling both casing and tubing flow.
 Specific loglog analysis tools.